gongahkia/yuho/README.md

 > [!IMPORTANT]
-> Yuho is not actively under development right now.
+> Yuho is undergoing a major overhaul right
-> This means language features are relatively set in stone.
+> now.
+This means language features are likely
+> to change.
 >
-> Also, note that there is currently only rudimentary support
-> for transpilation of Yuho to other outputs.
+> As such, support for other transpilation outputs
+> is not currently my primary focus.
+To see what is
+> being worked on, refer [here](./doc/future.md)
 >
-> I will return to work on this in the future.
+> I can be found on Linkedin for anything urgent.
 >
 > *\- Gabriel*

 ![](https://img.shields.io/badge/yuho_1.0-passing-green)